 Dewey Kang is a Technology Transactions associate in Mayer Brown’s New York office.
-Dewey represents clients in connection with domestic and multijurisdictional complex commercial transactions involving technology on a broad range of matters related to financial services and information technologies (IT agreements such as software licenses, integration, outsourcing, ASP, SaaS, Cloud computing, and machine learning and AI), and with complex licensing and legal issues involving SAP ERP systems.
+Dewey represents clients in connection with domestic and multijurisdictional complex commercial transactions involving technology on a broad range of matters related to financial services and information technologies (IT agreements such as IT transition services, software licenses, integration, outsourcing, ASP, SaaS, Cloud computing, and machine learning and AI), and with complex licensing and legal issues involving SAP ERP systems.
 He is also particularly interested in and represents clients in matters that sit at the intersection of Third-Party Governance and Risk Management, financial regulations, and technology.

 Dewey’s intellectual property litigation and transactional experience spans across a diverse array of technologies and industries including Wi-Fi, LTE 4G, wireless transmissions by smart meters and entertainment devices, user interface navigation in iOS and Android devices, lithium-ion technology, renewable energy technology, telecom, networking, data encryption, biotechnology, and blockchain.

 Dewey spent a seven-month secondment at BNY Mellon in New York, where he served as legal counsel in the Technology and Intellectual Property group.

 Dewey’s background in organic chemistry, medical research, and technology enables him to approach complex technical issues at multidisciplinary analytical angles, and further allows him to provide assistance for clients with wide range of intellectual property portfolios and issues ranging from general technology to biotechnology.
 His extensive experience in advising a number of early-stage companies across business, strategic investment, technology, and IP issues, allows him to approach issues uniquely on multidimensional levels to provide advices that are centered on the success of the client’s business goals.